codeswithroh/octantflow-smartcontract/README.md

 ## Contributing

 When implementing strategies:
-1. Choose the appropriate pattern (YieldDonating vs YieldSkimming)
-2. Implement the required override functions
+1. Implement the required override functions
-3. Add comprehensive tests
+2. Add comprehensive tests
-4. Document exchange rate logic for YieldSkimming strategies
-5. Test profit donation and loss protection mechanisms
+3. Test profit donation and loss protection mechanisms

 For questions or support, please open an issue or reach out to the Octant team.